masudhan/learn-kubernetes/6. sidecar-probes/notes.md

 * Startup Probe
     1. Kubelet uses startup probes to know when a container application has started.
-    2. This probe will be used for legacy applications, it disables Rediness and Liveness checks until it succeeds, making sure those probes don't interfere with the application startup.
+    2. This probe will be used for legacy applications/slow starting ones, it disables Rediness and Liveness checks until it succeeds, making sure those probes don't interfere with the application startup.

 `k apply -f startup_probe.yaml`